Temple in Jerusalem: Jewish weddings

+Even at my happiest hour.In the Middle Ages, depictions of the Temple began to appear in illuminated manuscripts, marriage contracts (ketubbot), and even on wedding rings, serving as a reminder of the Temple's destruction even on the most joyful occasions in life.

+Day-to-day commemoration

+Daily Jewish prayer contains several references to the hope for the rebuilding of the Temple.
+After reciting the Amidah and during the counting of the Omer, a petition is added: "May it be that the Temple be rebuilt soon in our days."
+The Birkat Hamazon (Grace After Meals) includes a plea for "the great and holy house over which Your name has been called."
+Similarly, the Mussaf prayer, recited on Shabbat and Jewish holidays, contains a request that "You may have mercy on Your Temple and rebuild it soon."

+In addition to liturgy, some mourning customs are observed continuously.
+One traditional practice is to leave a small section of the house unplastered, serving as a physical reminder of the Temple's destruction.

+Communal customs

+In addition to the customs observed by Jews universally, some Jewish communities developed their own unique ways to commemorate the Temple's destruction.
+In late medieval Europe, Jewish brides would often wear a large, decorative ring symbolizing the Temple, while grooms would place ashes on their heads.
+In Jewish communities of Tripoli and Djerba, a tradition recorded by chronicler Mordechai HaCohen (1856–1929) held that a bride would throw a hen's egg, kept in her bosom, against the wall of her new home as a sign of mourning for the destruction of the Temple.

 Recent history

 The Temple Mount, along with the entire Old City of Jerusalem, was captured from Jordan by Israel in 1967 during the Six-Day War, allowing Jews once again to visit the holy site.
 Jordan had occupied East Jerusalem and the Temple Mount immediately following Israel's declaration of independence on May 14, 1948.
 Israel officially unified East Jerusalem, including the Temple Mount, with the rest of Jerusalem in 1980 under the Jerusalem Law, though United Nations Security Council Resolution 478 declared the Jerusalem Law to be in violation of international law.
 The Jerusalem Islamic Waqf, based in Jordan, has administrative control of the Temple Mount.

 In other religions

 Christianity

 According to Matthew 24:2, Jesus predicts the destruction of the Second Temple.
 This idea, of the Temple as the body of Christ, became a rich and multi-layered theme in medieval Christian thought (where Temple/body can be the heavenly body of Christ, the ecclesial body of the Church, and the Eucharistic body on the altar).